okkevaneck/prospr/docs/source/api.rst

 Methods
 ~~~~~~~
-The Protein class knows many methods to interact with an object.
+The Protein class knows many methods to interact with a protein.
 The Python
-package and C++ core have the same signatures, so no distinction is made in the
+package and C++ core use the same signatures, so no distinction is made in the
 references below.

     | **.get_amino**\ (*position*)